Banno/banno-powerons/odt-opt-in/ODT Opt-in JSON Contract.md

 - Individual error codes are for ease of researching issues.
 - All error codes except for '503' will be returned to the UX as '500'
+- errorMessage: Message about error to display to the member